aws/karpenter-provider-aws/website/content/en/preview/concepts/nodeclasses.md

 ## spec.metadataOptions

-Control the exposure of [Instance Metadata Service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) on EC2 Instances launched by this NodePool using a generated launch template.
+Control the exposure of [Instance Metadata Service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) on EC2 Instances launched by this EC2NodeClass using a generated launch template.

 Refer to [recommended, security best practices](https://aws.github.io/aws-eks-best-practices/security/docs/iam/#restrict-access-to-the-instance-profile-assigned-to-the-worker-node) for limiting exposure of Instance Metadata and User Data to pods.

-If metadataOptions are omitted from this NodePool, the following default settings are applied to the `EC2NodeClass`.
+If metadataOptions are omitted from this EC2NodeClass, the following default settings are applied:

 ```yaml
 spec: